 Bending and lifting the hay hatches in the loft floor may be too strenuous a task to contemplate, and tack room cabinet handles and step ladders needed to clean windows may be too high to comfortably reach.

 In the barn building plans consider the provision of a staircase with steps that are not too steep but meet regular building code requirements.
-The stairs need to be wide enough that if a person slips when descending the staircase their legs do not become entrapped in the railings or banister.
+The stairs need to be wide enough that if a vintage horse rider slips when descending the staircase their legs do not become entrapped in the railings or banister.
 A sturdy build with a hand railing on each side can add an additional layer of safety.
 Hay hatches may be fitted with hydraulic hardware to aid in lifting.

 The initial barn design could include storage locations at ground level in extra stall spaces with a separate building located nearby for delivery and storage of the bulk of the hay supply rather than in a loft space.